Wrinkle Busting Habits And Everyday Skin Care Musts

 3. Stretching Is For The Body Not The Skin

-This habit many of us are oblivious too, we stretch the skin when applying moisturisers, foundations and even our makeup but it’s one of the most important ones to ditch when learning how to prevent wrinkles.
+This habit many of us are oblivious too, we stretch the skin when applying moisturisers, foundations and even our makeup.
+It may seem silly but it’s one of the most important ones to ditch when learning how to prevent wrinkles.
 It’s no different than a repetitive stress injury, the more you contort your skin to get your makeup just right, the more wrinkles you’ll end up with as a result.

 Whilst you’re snoozing at night your skin goes through its renewal process the skin’s metabolism kicks in and repairs any damage done during the day.
 The less sleep you get, the less time your skin and the beauty products to work on repairing and maintaining the skin’s youthful appearance.